 The rise of electronic trading networks diminishes the influence of large market exchanges, while reduced broker commissions bring lower average trading costs across markets.

-Advanced technology, decimalisation, and multiple trading venues reduce implicit costs by narrowing bid-ask spreads across trades.
+Advanced technology, decimalization, and multiple trading venues reduce implicit costs by narrowing bid-ask spreads across trades.
 Investment strategies that have more trading flexibility can further reduce these spreads.

-The market’s information-processing power works against high-cost fund managers, who struggle to outperform through stock picking and market timing.
-Investors increasingly favour lower-cost, transparent investment approaches.
+The market’s information-processing power works against high-cost mutual fund managers, who struggle to outperform through stock picking and market timing.
+Investors increasingly favor lower-cost, transparent investment approaches.

 The best investment managers continually work to incrementally improve returns.
 One value-added approach is to lend a portfolio’s securities to third parties for a fee.

 The investment industry has evolved along with markets.
-Advisers can now apply strategies and tools that were once available only to large institutional investors.
+Advisors can now apply strategies and tools that were once available only to large institutional investors.